-When it comes time to get rid of your gray or black water, you’ll need a dedicated dumpstation.
-While some campgrounds may have this amenity, you may need to find it in other locations.
-Coyote Valley Resort and RV Destination is the only dumpstation location within the city of San Jose.
-Nearby Fremont also has a dumpstation at the Elks Lodge for members.
+When it comes time to get rid of your gray or black water, you’ll need a dedicated dump station.
+While some campgrounds may have this amenity, you may need to search for one in some cases.
+Coyote Valley Resort and RV Destination is the only dump station location within the city of San Jose.
+Nearby Fremont also has a dump station at the Elks Lodge for members.

 Throughout the San Jose area, you can travel on state routes 85, 87, and 130.
 Each goes through the city and branches out to other areas of the state.
-U.S. Route 101 also runs through San Jose.
+U.S. Route 101 also runs through San Jose, and along the coast to southern California.
 Interstates 280, 680, and 880 can get you to other parts of the Bay Area.

 If you’re flying into the city, San Jose International Airport is the easiest airport to use.
 It’s located next to three major freeways, and is just a few miles from downtown.
 Southwest Airlines is a major carrier, but most big airlines fly in and out of the airport.
 If you can’t find a good flight there, San Francisco International Airport and Oakland International Airport are both about a 40 minute drive from San Jose (assuming there’s no traffic!).